MA in Higher Education and Student Development

 1

-Students will take a research methods course as one of their electives.
+Students pursuing the thesis option must take 3 credits of a research methods course as one of their electives.

 2